 The Bareback Museum is an art project which has developed out of my intimate experiences with sex and institutions.
-In 2014, PEP and PrEP changed.* The medication was no longer a cocktail of drugs which had bad side effects but became a practical treatment to overcome the desires for unprotected sex in an individual society.
+In 2014, PEP and PrEP changed.
+The medication was no longer a cocktail of drugs which had bad side effects but became a practical treatment to overcome the desires for unprotected sex.
 I used PEP three times within 2014-15 and started to have conversations with health institutions.
 There are many narratives which follow on from front facing perspectives, as medical staff distributing treatment and also the view from the users and non users of the drugs.
-After the third course of PEP I began to realise that I was beginning to become depressed by the reality of a bio political event, taking place between institutions, my body and in the conception/ possibility of risk from the disease.
-This invaded the personal space of the home and the exchange between human relations.
+After the third course of PEP I began to realise that I was starting to become depressed by the reality of a bio political event, taking place between institutions, my body and in the conception/ possibility of risk from the disease.
+It also effected the personal and interpersonal sexual scripts around condom use.
 Bareback was now institutional and not simply a taboo.

-Since then, the Bareback Museum has performed at academic events, the association of medical humanities and art institutions including Tate Britain and the Barbican Centre (with Owen G Parry).
-The work that has developed out of the life drawing into a life drawing performance workshop.
-This subverts the expectancy of the activity and presents the audience with considerations about intimacy and exhibitionism within the clinical setting of a museology.
+The Bareback Museum has since performed at academic events, the association of medical humanities and art institutions including Tate Britain and the Barbican Centre (with Owen G Parry).
+The work that has developed out of the life drawing into a life drawing performance workshop, which subverts the activity of life drawing and performance and presents the audience with considerations about intimacy, sexual health and exhibitionism.

 My motivation for creating live art life drawing performance workshops is also part of an exacerbated process of displaying my own paintings.
 As a live artist and painter I struggle with accessibility to art and fear that paintings may not meet the spectatorship of their community.
 Subverting the life drawing workshops or any other kind of performance, be it cabaret or theatre, to show public art in the form of a collectible asset to a collective audience is important.
-It questions whether art should be sold to the communities who engage with it at a low price or sold out of context within institutions and the private sector.
+It questions whether art should be sold to the communities.
 It is a contract of engagement between audiences, collectors and artists.
-If every artwork was given the rights to regular exhibition it would help legitimize the public.